Francisca-Heii/online-store-app/README.md

 ### FEATURES:
 --------------------------------------------------------------------------------------------------
-The basic structure of the webpage is as follows -
+Every page of the website features a consistently responsive and intuitive layout and navigation.
 #### Common Features Across All Pages:
 ---------------------------------------------------------------------------------------------------
 #### Header